DavidJRichards/Aviation-Integrants/software/readme.md

 Ongoing development will add function modules for more sophisticated control functions - e.g. for the moving map display module where one input will need to have calculations performed and to then drive multiple outputs.
 The function modules will appear in the menus in a similar way to the existing i/o devices.

+#### Moving map

+Menu and MQTT inputs are available to set the position of the moving map display, the horizontal movement needs to be sent to the map unit as three resolver values, these are calculated from the absolute map position variable.

 #### System architecture

 The software relies heavily on pre-built Arduino libraries, The main ones used are for the menu, wifi communications, and the i/o devices.